Computer monitor

 A computer monitor is an output device that displays information in pictorial or textual form.
 A discrete monitor comprises a visual display, support electronics, power supply, housing, electrical connectors, and external user controls.

 The display in modern monitors is typically an LCD with LED backlight, having by the 2010s replaced CCFL backlit LCDs.
-Before the mid-2000s, most monitors used a CRT.
-Monitors are connected to the computer via DisplayPort, HDMI, USB-C, DVI, VGA, or other proprietary connectors and signals.
+Before the mid-2000s, most monitors used a cathode-ray tube (CRT) as the image output technology.
+A monitor is typically connected to its host computer via DisplayPort, HDMI, USB-C, DVI, or VGA.
+Monitors sometimes use other proprietary connectors and signals to connect to a computer, which is less common.